 Moving to cloud does not remove the need for companies to actively manage their IT resources.
 One of the many myths associated with the cloud is the notion that cloud means “carefree IT” with a cloud-based “set-it-and-forget-it” platform, infrastructure and application resources.

 In a recent CIO Magazine article, Gartner analyst, Dennis Smith, discusses this misperception.
 He says, “A big mistake that many companies make is that they treat, particularly public cloud service, as though it is cable service, where you use it every month and pay a bill at the end of the month.”

 If you are just paying the bill at the end of the month, you may find you are spending more than you did before migrating to the cloud.
 You may find the services you are paying for are not properly aligned with your needs, and you are not utilizing your contracted cloud services efficiently.

 Active management of your cloud investment and resources is required on four basic levels, which make up the scope of your management mission regarding to cloud assets:

 - Cost control

-- Other factors such as process automation and standardisation, reporting and compliance data storage
+- Other factors such as process automation and standardization, reporting and compliance data storage

 Getting Started with Cloud Platform Management – Essential First Steps